 When I was 25, I was working at a non-profit organization with a long commute.
 I was not making enough money to save $286 per month when considering rent, travel, and food expenses.
 While I liked working there, I was finding myself in worse financial condition each month.
 It took some shaking up before I was able to get myself on track.

 Updated September 23, 2015 and originally published February 1, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.